 A basket full of bread, cheese and a bottle of wine.
 The recipe to make me happy!
 I never thought I could have so much fun discovering things to do outside Barcelona, Spain.
 A trip that made me realize that although Barcelona is one of my favorite cities in the world, there are many interesting things to do outside the town.

 The picnic was one of the highlights of my trip to the Catalan region.
-For the first time in one year travelling around the world, Rob and I split and travelled alone.
+For the first time in one year traveling around the world, Rob and I split and traveled alone.
 It was an interesting experience, like having a tiny holiday from our relationship.
-After the TBEX, our first travel blog conference, I let him alone at the Spanish Pyrenees and went to explore great things to do outside Barcelona.
+After the TBEX, our first travel blog conference, I left him alone at the Spanish Pyrenees and went to explore great things to do outside Barcelona.

 This is not the first time we go out of the beaten path in Spain.
-Last time we wrote a post about how to enjoy Barcelona as a local.
+Last time we wrote a post about how to enjoy Barcelona like a local.
 Now it’s time to go outside the big city and search for truly Catalan experiences!
 My mission was to seek adventurous things to do outside Barcelona using the natural elements as inspiration: earth, air, water and fire.
-And I´m sure I accomplished my task.
+And I’m sure I accomplished my task.
 Welcome to my first solo trip:

 Things to do outside Barcelona – 4 Elements Adventure

-Before we start talking about what to do outside Barcelona, have a look at the map above, there you can see the Province is divided in three big areas:
+Before we start talking about what to do outside Barcelona, have a look at the map above, there you can see the Province is divided into three big areas:

 » Costa Barcelona [crystal clear water, beach hotels, water sports, family resorts and wine tasting]

-» Paisatges Barcelona [Landscapes of Barcelona] [historical towns, great architectures, delicious food, and adventure]
+» Paisatges Barcelona or Landscapes of Barcelona [historical towns, great architectures, delicious food, and adventure]

 » Pirineus Barcelona [mountains, natural parks and spa]

-I had the chance to know a little bit of those three areas and I was surprised by the number of activities and things to do outside Barcelona.
-Our trip [I say ours because I was travelling with a group of bloggers] started in Lloret de Mar and finished in the heart of Barcelona.
+I had the chance to know a little bit about those three areas and I was surprised by the number of activities and things to do outside Barcelona.
+Our trip [I say ours because I was traveling with a group of bloggers] started in Lloret de Mar and finished in the heart of Barcelona.
 Three busy and lovely days!

-1º Element » Earth – Time to explore amazing places!
+1st Element » Earth – time to explore amazing places!

-Terrassa city is located in the region of Barcelona Landscapes, and it is an open air museum with building from the Spanish industrial period mixed with stunning Catalan Art Nouveau.
-The impressive Aymerich, a former textile industry and now the museum of science and technology is a place you should visit.
+Terrassa city is located in the region of Barcelona Landscapes, and it is an open-air museum with buildings from the Spanish industrial period mixed with stunning Catalan Art Nouveau.
+The impressive Aymerich, former textile industry and now the museum of science and technology is a place you should visit.
 Half a day is enough to walk around Terrassa, you can explore the city by yourself or hire a guide at the tourism center.
 For lunch go to the rooftop restaurant at the Aymerich building!
 Stunning view!

 After a long walk through his garden, we harvest some parsley and chat with farmers.
-Josep Turon tried to teach me how to cut the parsley, but I sucked… hahaha… I´m sure the bunch I cut didn´t make to the local shops. 🙁 Definitely not a “traditional” tourist attraction, but a way to meet Catalan people, to understand their passion for the land and culture.
+Josep Turon tried to teach me how to cut the parsley, but I sucked… hahaha… I’m sure the bunch I cut didn’t make it to the local shops. 🙁 Definitely not a “traditional” tourist attraction, but a way to meet Catalan people, to understand their passion for the land and culture.

 It was my first time riding a Segway and I had a blast.
 The Daema Aventura team took us for a ride at the Natural Park of Montseny [a Biosphere Reserve] and it was great fun.
 We drove around trees and fields until we reach an artificial lake.

 PS: Be really careful driving a Segway.
-The company gave us all the instructions, helmets and we were with guides all the time, even though one of the girls felt from the Segway and hurt herself badly.
-Of course the guys gave her all the support after the accident, that´s how a serious tourism company should act.
-The thing is that accidents might happen during a holiday trip that´s why we always have to have a Travel Insurance.
+The company gave us all the instructions, helmets and we were with guides all the time, even though one of the girls fell from the Segway and hurt herself badly.
+Of course, the guys gave her all the support after the accident, that’s how a serious tourism company should act.
+The thing is that accidents might happen during a holiday trip that’s why we always have to have travel insurance.

-So we played as Red Hood and went through the trees searching for our spot.
-Few minutes later and we arrived at this beautiful table surrounded by green, with an amazing view [even the sun started shining and the cloudy weather gave us a break].
+So we played Red Hood and went through the trees searching for our spot.
+A few minutes later and we arrived at this beautiful table surrounded by green, with an amazing view [even the sun started shining and the cloudy weather gave us a break].
 I was astonished, all the details, everything perfect, they even put an espresso machine there for us.
 OMG!!!

 All the activities I suggest here can be done in a one or two days trip from Barcelona.
 The cities can be easily reached by train and bus.
 Leave the big city for a while and discover amazing things to do outside Barcelona.
 If you are already inspired, hold on, there are more great tourist attractions to come! 😉

-» Canoping and Zipline in Santa Susanna Village
+» Canopy and zipline in Santa Susanna Village

-3º Element: Water – Relax and indulge yourself outside Barcelona
+3rd Element: Water – relax and indulge yourself outside Barcelona

-Costa Barcelona has a stunning coastline, 100 kilometers of beaches and cities for all styles of travelling.
+Costa Barcelona has a stunning coastline, 100 kilometers of beaches and cities for all styles of travel.
 Lloret de Mar is perfect for young people full of parties, bars and boat trips.

-Malgrat de Mar and Calella are famous as family destination.
-Among many things to do outside Barcelona, the water sports are the top attractions, that´s why some cities have tourism centers focused on it.
+Malgrat de Mar and Calella are famous as family destinations.
+Among many things to do outside Barcelona, water sports are the top attractions, that’s why some cities have tourism centers focused on it.
 The sea lovers can find the water sports advisor centers in Santa Susanna and in Vilanova i la Geltrú.
-And for those who love the sea view, the coastline paths and trekking routes are open in almost all the seasons.
+And for those who love the sea view, the coastline paths and trekking routes are open in almost all seasons.

 » Relax in a Spa at Montseny Park

-4º Element: Fire – Hot things to do outside Barcelona
+4th Element: Fire – hot things to do outside Barcelona

 » Food for your soul!
 Lunch at Magda Subirana Restaurant

 A curious thing about Spanish cuisine is that most of the awarded restaurants are outside the big cities.
-So one thing you can be sure, you gonna eat very well while exploring Catalunya and searchings for delicious things to do outside Barcelona.
+So one thing you can be sure of, you gonna eat very well while exploring Catalunya and searchings for delicious things to do outside Barcelona.

 Where to stay in Barcelona Province

-There are many options of accommodation in the city and outside Barcelona.
-In our three-days trip we slept in two different hotels and I highly recommend both of them.
-Near the Calella Beach, we stayed at Camping Roca Grossa, in a super cute bungalow with three bedrooms, kitchen, bathroom, living room and even a balcony with BBQ place.
+There are many options for accommodation in the city and outside Barcelona.
+On our three-days trip, we slept in two different hotels and I highly recommend both of them.
+Near Calella Beach, we stayed at Camping Roca Grossa, in a super cute bungalow with three bedrooms, kitchen, bathroom, living room, and even a balcony with BBQ place.
 Seriously, I could live there!
 The camping also has spaces for tents and campervans, you can choose the best option for you.
 I would say that the little houses are perfect for a family holiday or a friends trip.
 You can fit 6 people in the bungalow with comfort and privacy.

-Our second suggestion is the Hotel El Montanya at the Montseny Park.
-Famous for being a hotel base for soccer teams as Barcelona and Real Madrid, the hotel has spacious rooms, top-notch restaurants and a Spa.
+Our second suggestion is the Hotel El Montanya at Montseny Park.
+Famous for being a hotel base for soccer teams as Barcelona and Real Madrid, the hotel has spacious rooms, top-notch restaurants, and a spa.
 Do I need to say anything else?!
 Book a night there for a romantic trip or a business conference, but stop everything you might be doing around 8 pm and sit on your balcony to enjoy the sunset in the mountains.